 During the solution evaluation, ClearScale determined that the Cassandra implementation, although properly deployed, was not ideally suited for the client’s needs.
 The real issue was not that the client needed to optimize their approach to maintaining the Cassandra deployment, but rather the fact that the only reason they needed to perform this activity in the first place was due in no small part to the reality that Cassandra was not scaling up easily to accommodate greater volumes of data and transactional queries.

-The client was in the space of providing their customers with not only a place to gather and store large volumes of information, but by providing business analytic toolsets through a Platform-as-a-Service (PaaS) model to help provide insight for making business decisions; as such, they had a large volume of highly used functions.
+The client was in the space of providing their customers not only with a place to gather and store large volumes of information, but with business analytic toolsets through a Platform-as-a-Service (PaaS) model to help provide insight for making business decisions; as such, they had a large volume of highly used functions.

 DynamoDB does not require customers to setup or manage the database and utilize distributed database clusters.
-Its power lies in leveraging event driven triggers, access controls using the AWS Identity Access Management (IAM) and is flexible by providing both document and key-value data structures which in turn provides a very robust and scalable solution for any customer’s complex data structure.
+Its power lies in leveraging event-driven triggers, accessing controls using the AWS Identity Access Management (IAM), and is flexible by providing both document and key-value data structures, which in turn provides a very robust and scalable solution for any customer’s complex data structure.